Why Vertical Service Integration Is the Future of Growth for Boutique Consultancies

 This is a highly competitive space – thousands of data analytics consulting firms are out there.
 This consultancy, however, wasn’t interested in competing for every data and analytics project out there.

-The co-founders decided to, instead, utilise their experience in sales forecasting to make that the foundation of the consultancy’s offering.
+The co-founders decided to, instead, utilize their experience in sales forecasting to make that the foundation of the consultancy’s offering.

 However, they didn’t stop there.
 They decided to focus exclusively on catering to multinational supermarket chains.
 They strategically decided to develop all their processes around this segment of prospects, perfect their pitches to these prospects, design a highly outcomes-driven service offering around it, and put all their marketing and business development efforts into cornering this market segmentation.

-Important information: the whole process of narrowing down the focus and verticalisation took almost three years.
+Important information: the whole process of narrowing down the focus and verticalization took almost three years.
 Step by step, without destroying the revenue from other work streams (that gradually faded out).

 Whenever the co-founders felt that it was time to grow and diversify the service offering, instead of expanding the services to capture other types of clients – say fashion retailers or large e-commerce brands – they thought of what additional services they could develop for large international supermarket chains within the pain point of sales forecasting.